manojconcept/slay-a-day-with-js/notes/post/Pre&Post-fix form.md

 ## Postfix Form i++

-Sure, let's break it down step by step using a table:
+let's break it down step by step using a table:

 | Step | Code          | Explanation                                         | Value of `i` | Value of `a` |
 |------|---------------|-----------------------------------------------------|--------------|--------------|